christianbernier/physicsnotes/notes/00-relativity/1-lorentz-transformations.md

 $$v_x'=\frac{v_x-u}{1-\frac{v_xu}{c^2}} \newline v_y'=\frac{v_y\sqrt{1-\frac{u^2}{c^2}}}{1-\frac{v_xu}{c^2}} \newline v_z'=\frac{v_z\sqrt{1-\frac{u^2}{c^2}}}{1-\frac{v_xu}{c^2}}$$

-For small velocities, $u$, the equation for the x-velocity reduces to the Galilean transformation, but the y- and z- velocities do not becuase of how Lorentz transformations treat time.
+For small velocities, $u$, the equation for the x-velocity reduces to the Galilean transformation, but the y- and z- velocities do not because of how Lorentz transformations treat time.

 The Lorentz time transformation is: